General Info – summary

 Leaves

 This tree has waxy, shiny, initially hairy but finally hairless opposite Leaves that are comparatively large – up to 22 x 10cm (photo 46) and Decussate (arranged in opposite pairs – each at right angles to the next pair above or below i.e., rotated 90 degrees along the stem when viewed from above – photo 206).
 The tree is deciduous but can be evergreen at the coast.
-Even there it will lose leaves in very cold weather.
+Even there it will lose leaves in very cold weathers.
 Unlike most compound leaves in the family Rutaceae, the leaves of Calodendrum capense are simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
 Leaves are elliptic (Oval in outline, with narrowed to rounded ends and widest near the middle – photo 46), or oblong (longer than broad with almost parallel sides).
-The wavy Margin contains a number of oil glands (visible light dots – photo 47) and is entire (with a continuous margin, not in any way indented – photo 46).
-The Petiole (leaf stalk) is up to 1,2cm long and Stipules (basal appendages of the petiole) are absent.
-The mature, leaves are dark green above and a lighter green below (photo 46).
+The wavy Margin contains a number of oil glands (visible as light dots – photo 47) and is entire (with a continuous margin, not in any way indented – photo 46).
+In this photo the Petiole (leaf stalk) is visible.
+It is up to 1,2cm long and Stipules (basal appendages of the petiole) are absent.
+The mature leaves are dark green above and a lighter green below (photo 46).
 Apart from the coast, leaves may turn a golden yellow before falling.
 The Midrib (the main rib of a leaf or leaf-like part, a continuation of the petiole) is prominent on both sides (photo 46).
 It is yellow below and a greenish yellow above.
 Many straightish side Veins point upwards towards the margin but do not quite get there (photo 47).
-These veins are also visible on both sides but are more clearly visible below (photo 46).
+These veins are visible on both sides but are more clearly visible below (photo 46).
 It is worthwhile holding a leaf against the sun to see the venation and oil glands more clearly.
 Here a hand lens will help (photo 47).
 In this photo, the many Oil glands are visible as tiny translucent yellowish dots and account for crushed leaves having a noticeable citrus aroma.
 The gland dots aid in plant identification.
-The Apex tapers or is rounded and may be acuminate (said of an acute apex whose sides are somewhat concave and taper to a protracted point).
-The Base is cuneate (wedge-shaped; triangular with a narrow endpoint of attachment) or may be slightly lobed.
+The Apex tapers or is rounded and may be acuminate (said of an acute apex whose sides are somewhat concave and taper to a protracted point – photo 46).
+The Base is also visible in this photo, and is cuneate (wedge-shaped; triangular with a narrow endpoint of attachment).
+It may be slightly lobed.

 Flowers

-These beautiful, bisexual and slightly scented Flowers often flower erratically and develop at the ends of branches.
+These beautiful, bisexual and slightly scented Flowers develop at the ends of branches and often flower erratically.
 They are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-They are arranged in large terminal Panicles (an inflorescence in which the primary floral axis is branched, and these branches may branch again and again – each eventually ending in a flower – photo 957).
+They are arranged in large terminal Panicles (an inflorescence in which the primary floral axis is branched, and these branches may branch repeatedly – each eventually ending in a flower – photo 957).
 Individual flowers are large – diameter up to 6cm.
 The Calyx has 5 light green Sepals that are somewhat fleshy and spread out when mature (photo 804).
 They protrude below, alternate with the 5 white or pale pink Petals and are imbricate (with overlapping edges).
 These petals are long, narrow and up to 4 x 0,5cm.
 The interior base of each petal is red and becomes purplish further down (photo 961).
 The exterior view of the petals bases is whitish (photo 804).
 The petals curve slightly backwards.
-There are 5 long relatively thin and wide petal like Staminodes (sterile stamens) situated between, and in front of the petals.
+There are 5 long relatively thin and wide petal-like Staminodes (sterile stamens) situated between, and in front of the petals.
 These distinctive staminodes resemble petals and are pale pink with crimson or purple gland dots (photo 961 & 804).
-They stand almost upright and separate from the petals and enhance the appearance of the flower (photo 961).
+They stand almost upright are separate from the petals and enhance the appearance of the flower (photo 961).
 A dome shaped Disc (a more or less fleshy or elevated development of the receptacle) is present.
-There 5 fertile Stamens have long, thin, pinkish Filaments (photo 961) that extend outwards (photo 804).
+The 5 fertile Stamens have long, thin, pinkish Filaments (photo 961).
 The Anthers are oblong with an immersed apical gland.
 There is a single Pistil (a unit of the gynoecium composed of the stigma, style and ovary).
 This is visible behind and to the left of the right-hand flower.
 Here the superior, 5 locular Ovary is supported by a long gynophore (a stalk present in some flowers that supports and may elevate the gynoecium – visible in photo 961 & 957).
 There are 2 ovules in each locule (cavity within an organ – in this case the ovary).
 The Style is much longer than the ovary.
 This is a special flower.
 Unfortunately, the flowers are often high up on a large tree and difficult to examine.
-(Oct-Dec. but varies and may happen twice a year at the coast).
+(Oct-Dec. but varies and flowers may develop twice a year at the coast).

 Fruit